Find Affordable College Courses

 After completing their Bachelor's Degree, audiovisual graduates from Columbia carry an average student debt load of $26,814.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $541.

-St John’s University - New York did quite well in this year’s ranking of the most popular places for audiovisual communications students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large city of Queens, STJ is a private not-for-profit school with a fairly large student population.
+St John’s University - New York ranked #7 on this year’s Most Popular Audiovisual Communications Bachelor’s Degree Schools list.
+Located in the city of Queens, STJ is a private not-for-profit school with a fairly large student population.

 About 44% of the students majoring in audiovisual at the school are women while 56% are male.